 I’m glad you asked!
 Let me tell you.

-- It also contains a healthy amount of important vitamins and minerals such as zinc, magnesium, folate, iron, and so much more.
+-It contains a healthy amount of important vitamins and minerals such as zinc, magnesium, folate, and iron.

 - Thai Peanut Quinoa Salad